Gelotto/cw-verdict/README.md

 - weight: number (u32)
 - choice: number (u32)

-Wallets can cast votes as long as a ballot is "active".
+Wallets can cast votes as long as a trial is "active".
 Each vote carries a "weight".
 The cost of casting a vote is equal to the weight of the vote multiplied by a unit price, defined by `Ballot.price`.
 A wallet can cast votes multiple times, either on the same choice or different.
 For example, they can